-Blog > Category > Posted: 2023-Jul-20, Updated: 2023-Nov-28
+Blog > Category > Posted: 2023-Jul-20, Updated: 2024-Sep-17

-What is the Solar Heat Gain Coefficient?
+What is a Solar Heat Gain Coefficient (SHGC)?

 the higher the SHGC, the number, the greater the solar gain